Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 #

-There are two distinct strand of film-watcher, those who are completely story orientated, for whom cinematography is irrelevant of of minimal interest – what did it mean, how did it say it, was it well told – and those who are interested in how film is used to do the telling, as against prose.
-There is no rule you can’t combine the two or even watch one film in different modes at different times.
+There are two distinct strand of film-watcher, those who are completely story orientated, for whom cinematography is irrelevant or of minimal interest – what did it mean, how did it say it, was it well told – and those who are interested in how film is used to do the telling, as against how prose might do it.
+There is no rule you can’t combine examinining the cinematographic technique while you are understanding the story, or even watch one film in different modes at different times.

 Watching Kieslowski make me wonder about whether it is possible just by watching a film, to know if it was an original script or a script based on a book.